PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/RegressionAlgorithms.md

 :bell: Regression.
 The meaning of the word ```regress``` is to move back towards a "normal" state.
 According to wiki, The term "regression" was coined by Francis Galton in the 19th century to describe a biological phenomenon.
 The phenomenon was that the heights of descendants of tall ancestors tend to regress down towards a normal average (a phenomenon also known as regression toward the mean).

 When we talk about regression in machine learning, in 9 out of 10 instances, we are talking about linear regression.
 Linear regression is a statistical method that allows us to summarize and study relationships between variables.
 In its simplest form, linear regression is a way to find the best-fitting line for a set of data points.
 The line is called the regression line.
 The regression line is the line that minimizes the sum of the squared distances between the line and the data points.
-The regression line is the line that minimizes the sum of the squared distances between the line and the data points.

 That was a lot to take in!
 Let's break it down.